-One of the great things about many of Europe’s bike paths built along rivers are the alternative transportation options if you want to shorten a day’s ride, whether because you’ve dallied longer than planned over a leisurely lunch or just because your legs are a bit spent!
+One of the great things about many of Europe’s river-adjacent bike paths are the alternative transportation options if you want to shorten a day’s ride.
+Maybe you’ve dallied longer than planned over a leisurely lunch or maybe your legs are a bit spent!

 Passenger ferries run along many stretches of the Mosel and stop at towns along the cycling route.
 I took advantage of a floating lift after a lovely morning ride from Neumagen-Dhron to Bernkastel-Kues.

 It’s a good idea to request the ferry schedule from the tour company in advance or look it up online so you’ll know what time you need to be at a given port by to hitch a ride – these ferries often only run two or three times per day.
 My ticket from Bernkastel-Kues to Traben-Trarbach was about €15, including fare for my bike, and shaved about 22 km. (about 14 miles) out of the middle of my day’s planned 75 km. (about 45 miles) ride.
 (Note that I did a condensed version of this tour, so my daily distances were longer than you’ll do on the normal 6-night program.)

 Ticket booths are at the end of the gangway at each ferry station and display stops and schedules.
 Buy your ticket (for yourself plus bike), then roll onboard and they’ll instruct you on where to store it (usually on the rear deck).
 Then, you’re free to enjoy a nice river cruise!
 There are enclosed seats downstairs and open and covered decks above.
 What’s more: there’s plenty of local wine available by the glass or bottle to enjoy while watching cyclists along the bike path hugging the river.